Extra care housing

 Care and support costs will vary depending on your needs.
 How much you pay for your care depends on your needs and your financial circumstances.
 We will do a financial assessment to work out exactly how much you can afford to pay.

 Care staff are on site 24 hours a day, which means in an emergency there is someone on site to provide you with the care and support you need and is separate to your day to day care package.
-A small contribution is required for this service and is called a Wellbeing Charge.
-In most cases this is charged by KCC but in some extra care schemes the housing provider charges directly.
+A small contribution is required for this service and is called a wellbeing charge.
+In most cases this is charged by us, Kent County Council, but in some extra care schemes the housing provider charges directly.

 If we are charging you, we will work out how much you can afford to pay towards the wellbeing charge when we do your financial assessment.
-The most that you have to pay is £15.16 per week with KCC.
-We review it each year and will let you know if it is going to change.
+The most that you would have to pay towards the wellbeing charge is currently £16.75 per week.
+We review this amount each year and will let you know if it is going to change.

 Call your case manager for more information or email firstname.lastname@example.org.